V-Tail Bo

 Key Takeaways:

-• The author retrieved their V35K Tail Bo and was greatly impressed by its performance.
+• The author retrieved their V35K Tail Bo aircraft, praising its "sweet" performance and economical operation after their crew chief was reluctant to return it.

 See a mistake?
 Contact us.